What are Captions?

 CART stands for Communication Access Realtime Translation.
 It is a form of speech-to-text interpreting that allows greater access and participation for the user.

 The cost of captioning reflects the value of the product.
 Stenocaptioners are a highly-skilled and scarce resource but we keep our rates as low as possible so you can afford to use live captioning.

 How do we do it?

-Our stenocaptioners use a Stenograph machine and a laptop with specialised software to translate the spoken word into text.
-The software translates the input from the stenograph machine into captions.
-This process is almost instantaneous.
-The slight delay is because of the stenocaptioner's need to hear and input the words and the computer's processing time.
+Our stenocaptioners use a Stenograph machine and a laptop with specialised software to translate speech into text.
+Using a type of shorthand, the stenographer enters the words into the "steno" machine - we call this "writing" - and the software on the laptop translates the input into captions.
+The translation is almost immediate, so you see the text only moments after the words are said.
+The slight delay is because the stenocaptioner needs to hear and write the words and the laptop's processing time.

 Are the captions accurate?

 A skilled Stenocaptioner will produce highly accurate real-time captions (over 99% accuracy) while maintaining caption integrity.
 Stenocaptioners experience the same audio issues as everyone else in the room and these issues may include poor audibility, highly complex content e.g. specialised content or jargon, and poor speakers.

 Quality, quality, quality.
 Having a stenographer attend onsite means that not only do you eliminate most audio and connection issues, you can actually see who is doing the captioning.
 Often with remote you may discover that the person captioning for you is, in fact, a respeaker.
 It is a fact that the best captions are produced by a trained stenographer.